patrickhulce/third-party-web/lib/markdown/template.md

 ### Updating the Data

-The query used to compute the origin-level data is in `sql/origin-execution-time-query.sql`, running this against the latest Lighthouse HTTP Archive should give you a JSON export of the latest data that can be checked in at `data/YYYY-MM-DD-origin-scripting.json`.
+The queries used to compute the data are in the `sql/` directory.

+1. Edit `bootup-time-scripting.partial.sql` to query the correct month's HTTPArchive run.
+2. Run `origin-query.generated.sql` in BigQuery.
+3. Download the results and check them in at `data/YYYY-MM-DD-origin-scripting.json`.
+4. Run `yarn build` to regenerate the latest canonical domain mapping.
+5. Create a new table in `lighthouse-infrastructure.third_party_web` BigQuery table of the format `YYYY_MM_DD` with the csv in `dist/domain-map.csv` with two columns `domain` and `canonicalDomain`.
+6. Edit `bootup-time-scripting.partial.sql` to join on the table you just created.
+7. Run `yarn build` to regenerate the queries.
+8. Run `entity-per-page.generated.sql` in BigQuery.
+9. Download the results and check them in at `data/YYYY-MM-DD-entity-scripting.json`.

 ### Updating this README